Introduction to Parallel Programming

 This can be solved in parallel by mapping a computer resource/core to a particular region of the US.
 This makes solving the weather for the US faster.
 As explained later in the module, this is a data parallel problem that utilizes shared-memory architecture.

-Figure: On the left side is an example of solving the weather example in serial and the one of the right is an example of solving the weather example in parallel.
+Figure 3: Left: an example of solving the weather example in serial using one CPU.
+Right: solving the weather example in parallel.
 Figures from Chen, Shaohao.
-"Introduction to High Performance Computing."
+“Introduction to High Performance Computing.”
 Boston University. https://www.bu.edu/tech/files/2017/09/Intro_to_HPC.pdf.

 The high-level strategy is to divide a spatial problem into regions.
 Then, map each region to a computer resource.
 Then, figure out how to take care of the interactions between regions/resources.